justinhartman/Webserver-Error-Pages/README.md

-# Apache, Nginx and IIS HTTP Error Pages Replacement
+# Apache, Nginx and IIS Webserver HTTP Error Pages Replacement

 The Apache, Nginx and IIS Error Pages project is a drop-in replacement of beautifully designed, user-friendly Apache 2, Nginx and IIS error pages.
 If you're tired of having _boring_ error pages displayed to users then these might just be the solution for you.